rpardini/docker-registry-proxy/README.md

 ### TL,DR

-A caching proxy for Docker; allows centralised management of registries and their authentication; caches images from *any* registry.
+A caching proxy for Docker; allows centralised management of (multiple) registries and their authentication; caches images from *any* registry.

 ### What?

-Created as an evolution and simplification of [docker-caching-proxy-multiple-private](https://github.com/rpardini/docker-caching-proxy-multiple-private) using the `HTTPS_PROXY` mechanism and injected CA root certificates instead of `/etc/hosts` hacks and `--insecure-registry`
+Essentially, it's a [man in the middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack): an intercepting proxy based on `nginx`, to which all docker traffic is directed using the `HTTPS_PROXY` mechanism and injected CA root certificates.

-Main feature is Docker layer/image caching, even from S3, Google Storage, etc. As a bonus it allows for centralized management of Docker registry credentials.
+The main feature is Docker layer/image caching, including layers served from S3, Google Storage, etc.

+As a bonus it allows for centralized management of Docker registry credentials, which can in itself be the main feature, eg in Kubernetes environments.

 You configure the Docker clients (_err...
 Kubernetes Nodes?_) once, and then all configuration is done on the proxy -- for this to work it requires inserting a root CA certificate into system trusted root certs.